Education in Kerala: Kottayam

-Kottayam also acts as a main educational hub.
+Kottayam is the first pioneer of higher education and is an education hub in Kerala.
 According to the 1991 census, Kottayam District of Kerala is the first district to achieve full literacy rate in the whole of India.
+One of the oldest colleges, CMS College Kottayam built by the CMS missionaries in 1815 and SB College Changanasserry built by Catholic Church clergies in 1922 were the first most reputed and noted institutions of higher education in central Travancore (now, Kottayam), that has now stood for more than a centenary.
+In 1983, Mahatma Gandhi University in Kottayam was established and is today a recognised premier university in the country.
+The Rajiv Gandhi Institute of Technology Kottayam (Government Engineering college) is one among the few elite engineering institutes of the state and Medical College Kottayam is a premier government medical institute in the state.
+The district also has its media college St Joseph College of Communication Changanasserry and a film school KR Narayanan National Institute of Visual Science and Arts.

-The Rajiv Gandhi Institute of Technology Kottayam (Government Engineering college) is one among the few elite engineering institutes of the state.
-Mahatma Gandhi University, CMS College, K R Narayanan National Institute of Visual Science and Arts, Medical College, Kottayam, Alphonsa College, Pala, Baselious College, Kottayam, BCM College, Kottayam, BK College, Kottayam, KE College,govt college kottayam, Deva Matha college, Kuravilangad, Mannanam, KG College, Pampady, Saintgits College, Pathamuttam, St. Berchmans College, Changanasserry, Assumption College, Changanasserry, St. Thomas College, Pala, St. Dominics College, Kanjirapally, Amal Jyothi College of Engineering, Kanjirappally are some of the important educational institutions in the district.
-Lourdes Public School and Junior College, Girideepam Bethany schools, Sree Kumaramangalam Public School and Marian Senior Secondary School, Kottayam are the most reputed Secondary Schools in the district.
+Assumption College Changanasserry, St. Thomas College Pala, Alphonsa College Pala, Baselious College Kottayam, BCM College Kottayam, BK College Kottayam, KE College Mannanam, Government College Kottayam, Deva Matha College Kuravilangad, KG College Pampady, NSS Hindu College, Changanassery, St. Dominics College Kanjirapally, Saintgits College of Engineering Pathamuttam and Amal Jyothi College of Engineering, Koovappally are some of the other important educational institutions in the district.

+One of the oldest schools St Berchmans Higher Secondary School Changanacherry and CMS Higher Secondary School Kottayam along with Lourdes Public School and Junior College, Girideepam Bethany schools, Sree Kumaramangalam Public School and Marian Senior Secondary School, Kottayam are the most reputed Secondary Schools in the district.

 Pathanamthitta

-Most of the schools and colleges in Pathanamthitta district are in Adoor, Thiruvalla, Ranni, and Pathanamthitta.
+Most of the colleges in Pathanamthitta district are in Adoor, Thiruvalla, Ranni, and Pathanamthitta.
+Some of them are St. Thomas College, Kozhencherry, Marthoma College, Thiruvalla, College of Engineering, Aranmula, Musaliar College of Engineering and Technology, Kumbazha, Believers Church Medical College, Kuttappuzha, Thiruvalla, Pushpagiri Colleges in Medicine, Pharmacy and Nursing, Thiruvalla, Titus II Teachers College, Thiruvalla, etc.